box/box-ios-sdk/docs/usage/custom-api-calls.md

 let url = URL.boxAPIEndpoint("/2.0/files/\(fileId)", configuration: client.configuration)
 ```

-The `boxAPIEndpoint` method requires from you to pass endpoint path and a configuration from current `BoxClient` instance.
+The `boxAPIEndpoint` method requires to pass an endpoint path and configuration from the current `BoxClient` instance.
 It internally fetches `apiBaseURL` and appends to it the endpoint path you passed.
-The `apiBaseURL` default value is `https://api.box.com` but you change this through
+The default value of `apiBaseURL` is `https://api.box.com`, but you can change it with
 [`sdk.updateConfiguration(apiBaseURL:uploadApiBaseURL:oauth2AuthorizeURL:maxRetryAttempts:tokenRefreshThreshold:consoleLogDestination:fileLogDestination:clientAnalyticsInfo:)`][update-configure] method.

 [create-box-api-endpoint]: https://opensource.box.com/box-ios-sdk/Extensions/URL.html#/s:10Foundation3URLV6BoxSDKE14boxAPIEndpoint_13configurationACSS_AD0C16SDKConfigurationVtFZ